Will007-max/Will007-max.github.io/_pages/projects.md

 ## I.2.
 Audio features with Wav2Vec2

 Wav2Vec2 is a vectorized representation of audio files that is feeded to machine learning algorithms.
 It is similar to word2vec used for word embeddings in natural language processing.
 After training to learn these features, this vector supposedly carries more representation information than other types of features, these are recent advancements in audio processing.

+Currently, my understanding of Wav2Vec2 library for this emotion detection was limited, in addition I got good validation scores with MFCC features, so I only implemented emotion detection based on MFCC features.

 # II.
 Working with video files (images frames)